Chloe Stroll: Personal life

-Stroll was born and raised in Montreal, Canada, and claims to have written her first song at seven years old.
-She is the daughter of Canadian billionaire Lawrence Stroll who is part-owner and executive chairman of Aston Martin, and the owner of the Aston Martin Formula One team.
+Chloe Stroll was born in Montreal and grew up there.
+She claims to have written her first song when she was seven years old.
+She is the daughter of Canadian billionaire Lawrence Stroll who is part-owner and executive chairman of Aston Martin in addition to being the owner of the Aston Martin Formula One team.
 Her mother is Belgian fashion designer Claire-Anne Callens.
 She holds both Canadian and Belgian citizenship.
 She is the older sister of Aston Martin Formula 1 driver, Lance Stroll.
-In May 2023, she married professional snowboarder and Olympic athlete, Scotty James.
-In October 2024, the couple announced the birth of their first child, Leo Harry James.
+She and professional snowboarder and Olympic athlete, Scotty James, who is from Victoria, Australia, married in May 2023.
+In October 2024, they announced the birth of their son, Leo Harry James.

 Career

-Stroll has released numerous singles throughout 2023 and 2024.
-"Run" debuted as her first single of 2023 on July 14.
-She later went on to release a remix of the track by PINES, an Australian electronic duo.
+Stroll released many singles during 2023 and 2024.
+"Run" debuted as her first single of 2023 on July 14 and a remix of the track by PINES, an electronic duo from Adelaide, Australia came out.

-She subsequently released five additional singles, including "Pedestal", "Hurricane", "Homesick", a cover of Billie Eilish's "My Future", and "Dizzy".
-These releases marked a shift from her earlier single "Surrender" in 2012.

-Chloe performed "Pedestal" on The Kelly Clarkson Show on February 13, 2024.
-She then performed "Dizzy" on Good Day New York on February 16, 2024.
+She then released five additional singles including "Pedestal", "Hurricane", "Homesick", a cover of Billie Eilish's "My Future", and "Dizzy".
+The songs marked a shift from her earlier single "Surrender" in 2012.
+She performed "Pedestal" on The Kelly Clarkson Show on February 13, 2024.
+Stroll performed "Dizzy" on Good Day New York on February 16, 2024.
 She had her UK performance debut on April 10, 2024.

-"Run", "Pedestal", and "Homesick" were all featured on ET Online's "New Music Friday" round-up.
-Additionally, "Pedestal", "Hurricane", and "Homesick" were all featured on Popdust.
+"Run", "Pedestal", and "Homesick" were featured on ET Online's "New Music Friday" round-up.
+Additionally, "Pedestal", "Hurricane", and "Homesick" were featured on Popdust.